MichaelJCompton/GraphSchemaTools/README.md

 # GraphSchema GraphQL tools

-GraphSchema is a tool that can run a GraphQL API from just the declarative GraphQL schema using a Dgraph backend graph database.
+GraphSchema is a tool that can run a GraphQL API from just the declarative GraphQL schema.
+It serves the GraphQL API over http and uses Dgraph as a backend graph database.

 GraphSchema is currently released as an early alpha in a container image in the docker hub at mjcomp/graphschema.